djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 Lead into CASA

 Some institutions define a common "default course structure" which defines some com
+### The difficulty of scale

+Resort of project maanagement and hard technologies

+## some ways forward

+### An abstract structure

+- Purpose and orchestration over Pedagogy before technology
+  - P before T is the start of hurtful decomposition
+    - It separates things that should be separated: p into their sections and t in theirs
+    - those separations start becoming the purpose of the people behind them
+      - Hence "project/product manager" roles
+      - But also a focus on hardening specific pedagogies
+      - But also the idea of abstract standards (perhaps)
+    - Hard versus soft would be a better separation
+    -
+  - Ignores the value of purpose and orchestration
+    - If purpoes is seen as specific context/discipline allows greater concentration on the specific activity
 ### Some practical issues

 - pedagogy before technology